Skip to Content

 • Report to the Rideshare Company: Notify Uber or Lyft about the accident.
 Both companies have protocols for handling accidents involving their drivers.

-• Seek Legal Counsel: Consult with an experienced rideshare accident attorney to protect your rights and explore your legal options.
+• Seek Legal Counsel: Consult with an experienced rideshare accident attorney in Daytona Beach to protect your rights and explore your legal options.

 Establishing Liability in an Uber/Lyft Accident in FL

-Rideshare accident claims are similar to normal car accident cases in that you must prove liability for your damages.
-Unlike other types of motor vehicle accident claims, however, establishing liability in these types of cases is often complicated.
-That’s because Uber and Lyft’s insurance only covers certain situations and, even within those situations, the amount you may be able to recover will depend on the circumstances involved.
+Rideshare accident claims are similar to typical car accident claims in that you must prove liability for damages.
+Unlike other types of motor vehicle accident claims, establishing liability in these types of claims is often complicated.
+That’s because Uber and Lyft’s insurance only covers certain situations, and even within those situations, the amount you can recover will depend on the circumstances involved.

-Many people who regularly use Uber or Lyft to make an income believe that they are technically employees of the company, or at least contracted for work through the smartphone application.
-The companies have contested that ridesharing drivers are simply benefitting from the app but do not work for them directly.
+Many people who regularly use Uber or Lyft to make an income believe they are technically company employees or are contracted for work through the smartphone application.
+Companies have contested that ridesharing drivers benefit from the app, but it does not work for them directly.
 This uncertainty in the definition of employment also muddles liability should an accident occur.

 • Was the rideshare driver logged into the app when the accident occurred?